google/floodlight-audit/README.md

 6. (OPTIONAL) Check “Reset Global Site Tag Per Page” if you wish for cookie values to be cleared after each page visit and for the gclid and gclsrc values to be appended to each webpage.
-7. (OPTIONAL) Check the “Show Pages with No Floodlight” in case you want the report to include pages that are visited but do not cause floodlight tags to be fired.
+7. (OPTIONAL) Check the “Show Pages with No Conversion Tags” in case you want the report to include pages that are visited but do not cause floodlight tags to be fired.
 This is particularly useful if you want to determine pages that are not being tracked.